Federal Law & Government Websites

 Includes transcripts of confirmation hearings from 1971 to the present.

-"This is a multi-user, public database containing a wealth of information on individuals nominated (whether confirmed or not) to the U.S. Supreme Court (John Jay-Samuel A. Alito, Jr).
+"This is a multi-user, public database containing a wealth of information on individuals nominated (whether confirmed or not) to the U.S. Supreme Court (John Jay-Elena Kagan).
 Specifically, the Database houses 263 variables, falling roughly into five categories: identifiers, background characteristics and personal attributes, nomination and confirmation, service on the Court, and departures from the bench."
-Excel, SPSS & STATA versions are available.
+Excel & Stata versions are available.

 - Supreme Court Database (School of Law, Washington University in St. Louis)